THE ULTIMATE MUSIC

 Clearly, such musical relativity would be incompatible with an absolutist civilization!
 The electric guitar is nothing if not a quintessentially bourgeois/proletarian instrument.
 For though, as an electric instrument, it signifies an expansion of the spiritual, its technical manipulation presupposes a degree of respect for the rhythmical.
 This, however, isn't the case or, at any rate, needn't be so where synthesizers are concerned, which can be programmed to realize a variety of atonal sequences independently of manual control, being susceptible, in any case, to the minimum of manual effort.
 I would be extremely surprised if such highly synthetic instruments didn't play a leading role in realizing the music of tomorrow, a music programmed in advance and conveyed by remote control, thereby relieving composers of the obligation to perform their own music in public, an obligation which, though concerned with the cultivation of being, entails a degree of doing.
 A civilization with an emphasis on transcendent being couldn't countenance very much mundane doing!

-distinction between modern jazz and its classical counterpart, the latter of
+modern jazz and its classical counterpart, the latter of which entails, more

-which entails, more often than not, a division between composer and performers,
+often than not, a division between composer and performers, thereby indicating

 countenanced.
 But the plain fact of the